-Measurement for Cost allocation, bill checking and sub-billing
+Energy Management - Measurement for Cost allocation, bill checking and sub-billing

-Since the meter used for sub billing is typically installed in electrical room not accessible by the tenant, the risk of fraud is very limited.
+Since the meter used for sub-billing is typically installed in electrical room not accessible by the tenant, the risk of fraud is very limited.
 This is why devices complying with IEC 61557-12 can be used for sub-billing applications.
-Attention should be put on environmental aspects where the device used for sub-billing needs to fit EMC, temperature and mechanical environment.
-In any case, measuring devices used in for sub-billing in switchboards and panels need to comply with IEC 61557-12.
+Billing meters complying with IEC 62053-21 may also be used.